Overview

 to be treated somewhat like a single tensor.
 These methods include

-for calculating norms, +=
+oneNorm and twoNorm for calculating norms, += for incremental

-for the sum of dot-product of all constituent tensors,
+addition, dot for the sum of dot-product of all constituent tensors,

-to determine if the element-wise distance between two
+and different to determine if the element-wise distance between two

-s is larger than a threshold.
+WeightsSets is larger than a threshold.

 Searching for solutions with inference